Funding and Scholarships

 Chevron Canada Limited Rising Star Awards

-The Chevron Canada Limited Rising Star Awards were established through a generous contribution from Chevron Canada Limited.
-Six awards, valued at $15,000 a year (renewable for a second year), will be awarded annually to full-time graduate students who are enrolled in a Masters or Doctoral program in the areas of Earth Sciences, Engineering and Applied Science, Economics, and Business.
-The awards will be awarded on the basis of academic merit, demonstration of a strong potential to carry out meaningful search, expression of interest in potential employment in the oil and gas industry and signalling of career location mobility; level of service to community or leadership will also be considered.
-These awards will be awarded by the Dean, School of Graduate Studies, on the recommendation of the Awards and Medals Committee.
+Awarded annually to graduate students who are enrolled in a full-time Master's program or a full-time Doctoral program in the areas of Earth Sciences, Engineering and Applied Science, Economics and Business.
+80% of these awards will be given to students in the Department of Earth Sciences.
+Valued at $15,000.00 with the possibility of renewal for a second year, this award will be awarded on the basis of academic merit, demonstration of a strong potential to carry out meaningful research, expression of interest in potential employment in the oil and gas industry and signaling of career location mobility; level of service to community or leadership will also be considered.

 The LGL Limited Scholarship in Marine Science